What is the difference between a BritRail Consecutive Pass and a BritRail Flexi Pass?

-A BritRail Flexi Pass can be used over a 2 month period.
-So if you purchased a 4 day Flexi Pass on a Monday you then have 3 remaining other days that you can use your pass over the next 2 months.
+A BritRail Flexi Pass can be used over a period of 1 calendar month.
+So if you started using a 4 day Flexi Pass on the 23 March you then have 3 remaining other days that you can use your pass until the 22 April inclusive.

 Where do I activate / validate my Britrail pass?